fdat3/f1_crawl/README.md

 or
 `http://localhost:4000/api/v1/driver?fields=["$all",{"team":["$all"]}]&where={"$team.fullname_team$": {"$eq":"Scuderia Ferrari"}}`
-**Detail:** get all drivers in the team "Scuderia Ferrari" _You can refer to more operations at:: https://sequelize.org/docs/v6/core-concepts/model-querying-basics_
+**Detail:** get all drivers in the team "Scuderia Ferrari"

 ### 5. Order: You can sort the position of the main table or the child table